-When the cooling side of an equipment is not maintained, all other parts will eventually breakdown which cost million.
+When the cooling side of an equipment is not maintained, all other parts will eventually breakdown

 When your WCPU (Water Chilled Package Unit) starts producing warm air it is normally because the condensers are full of scale, rust.
 Most of the time the technician will tell you to change the compressors which cost million.